 How Do Tanks Cause Air Emissions?

-Tanks emit during various tank processes and when they are standing within the facility and these are routine emissions according to the EPA.
+Tanks emit during various tank processes and when they are standing within the facility.
+These are routine emissions according to the EPA.

 Working Losses